Francis I of France: Construction

 Francis's Château de Chambord displays a distinct French Renaissance architecture.

 Francis poured vast amounts of money into new structures.
 He continued the work of his predecessors on the Château d'Amboise and also started renovations on the Château de Blois.
-Early in his reign, he began construction of the magnificent Château de Chambord, inspired by the architectural styles of the Italian Renaissance, and perhaps even designed by Leonardo da Vinci.
-Francis rebuilt the Louvre Palace, transforming it from a medieval fortress into a building of Renaissance splendour.
+Early in his reign, he began construction of the magnificent Château de Chambord, inspired by the architectural styles of the Italian Renaissance, and possibly designed by Leonardo da Vinci.
+Francis also rebuilt the Louvre Palace, transforming it from a medieval fortress into a building of Renaissance splendour.
 He financed the building of a new City Hall (the Hôtel de Ville) for Paris in order to have control over the building's design.
 He constructed the Château de Madrid in the Bois de Boulogne and rebuilt the Château de Saint-Germain-en-Laye.
 The largest of Francis's building projects was the reconstruction and expansion of the Château de Fontainebleau, which quickly became his favourite place of residence, as well as the residence of his official mistress, Anne, Duchess of Étampes.